 An adversary with physical access to a mobile device may seek to bypass the device’s lockscreen.
 Several methods exist to accomplish this, including:

-Enterprises can provision policies to mobile devices to require a minimum complexity (length, etc.) for the device passcode.
-Enterprises can provision policies to mobile devices to cause the device to wipe all data if an incorrect passcode is entered too many times.
+Enterprises can provision policies to mobile devices that require a minimum complexity (length, character requirements, etc.) for the device passcode, and cause the device to wipe all data if an incorrect passcode is entered too many times.
 Both policies would mitigate brute-force, guessing, or shoulder surfing of the device passcode.
-If desired, enterprises can provision policies to mobile devices to disallow biometric authentication.
-However, biometric authentication can help make "using a longer, more complex passcode far more practical because you don't need to enter it as frequently."|
+Enterprises can also provision policies to disable biometric authentication, however, biometric authentication can help make using a longer, more complex passcode more practical because it does not need to be entered as frequently.

 OS security updates typically contain exploit patches when disclosed.

 |DS0013||Sensor Health||Host Status||

 Mobile security products can often alert the user if their device is vulnerable to known exploits.